Climate change policy of the United States: Inflation Reduction Act

-The Inflation Reduction Act of 2022 is the largest investment in climate change mitigation in US history.
-The Act sets out provisions to invest in increasing renewable energy and electrifying areas of the US economy.
-The bill, passing by a 51-50 vote in the Senate, explicitly defined carbon dioxide as an air pollutant under the Clean Air Act to make the Act's EPA enforcement provisions harder to challenge in court.
+The law explicitly defines carbon dioxide as an air pollutant under the Clean Air Act to make the Act's EPA enforcement provisions harder to challenge in court, and created a first-of-its-kind green bank, among a wide variety of other provisions to cut pollution.
 According to several independent analyses, the law is projected to reduce 2030 U.S. greenhouse gas emissions to 40% below 2005 levels.